Coherence in resonance fluorescence

-Although being a textbook phenomenon~\cite{Steck2023,loudon2000quantum,fox_quantum_2006,grynberg_introduction_2010}, resonance fluorescence (RF) remains an active research topic even in its simplest form~\cite{Lopez_Carreno_2018,phillips2020,Hanschke2020,masters2023,casalengua2024two, Ng_2022,wu2023}.
-A two level emitter (TLE) under weak monochromatic excitation has been known to scatter out photons that are anti-bunched and yet exhibit the driving laser’s linewidth~\cite{hoffges1997heterodyne, nguyen2011ultra,Konthasinghe2012, mattiesen2012,matthiesen2013phase}.
-Anti-bunching was usually interpreted in the single-photon picture~\cite{Carmichael_1976, kimble1977}, i.e., a TLE absorbs and re-emits one photon at a time.
-However, this picture has not explained the origin of the RF's linewidth, which is far narrower than the natural broadening ($\frac{1}{2\pi T_1}$) imposed by the emitter's radiative lifetime ($T_1$).
-Conversely, it is easy to explain the laser-like spectrum if one treats the TLE only as a passive scattering site~\cite{lodahl2015}, as often used for weak excitation, but explaining convincingly at the same time the RF's single-photon characteristic becomes challenging.
-Even more perplexing is the fact that the RF spectrum changes dramatically when the excitation intensity increases over a large range, but the single-photon characteristic persists~\cite{Wrigge2008, flagg_2009,ates2009,Ng_2022,wu2023}, leading to greater difficulties with the two disjoined scattering pictures.
+Although being a textbook phenomenon~\cite{scully_zubairy_1997,mandel1995optical, loudon2000quantum, Steck2023}, resonance fluorescence (RF) continues to be an active research topic even in its simplest form~\cite{Lopez_Carreno_2018,phillips2020,Hanschke2020,masters2023,casalengua2024two, Ng_2022,wu2023}, where a two-level emitter (TLE) under weak monochromatic excitation scatters out photons that are anti-bunched and yet exhibit the driving laser’s linewidth~\cite{hoffges1997heterodyne, nguyen2011ultra,Konthasinghe2012, mattiesen2012,matthiesen2013phase}.
+While both phenomena can be calculated by the unwavering formalism of light-atom interaction~\cite{scully_zubairy_1997,mandel1995optical,loudon2000quantum,Steck2023}, confusion remains in their interpretations.
+Usually, anti-bunching is interpreted in the single-photon picture~\cite{Carmichael_1976, kimble1977}, where a TLE absorbs and re-emits photons one at a time.
+However, this picture fails to account for the RF's linewidth, which is far narrower than the natural broadening ($\frac{1}{2\pi T_1}$) imposed by the emitter's radiative lifetime ($T_1$).
+Conversely, it is easy to explain the laser-like spectrum if one treats the TLE only as a passive scattering site~\cite{lodahl2015}, but explaining consistently the single-photon characteristic becomes challenging.